Where the Water Tastes Like Wine: Development and release

 Where the Water Tastes Like Wine was developed by Dim Bulb Games and Serenity Forge. "[Going] where the water tastes like wine" is an excerpt from the traditional American folk song "Going Down the Road Feeling Bad" (also known as the "Lonesome Road Blues").
 The game was published by Good Shepherd Entertainment.
 The game was released for Linux, macOS and Microsoft Windows on 28 February 2018.
 According to the developer, the game's initial release was a commercial disaster.

 On November 8, Serenity Forge announced the game would be coming to the Nintendo Switch, PlayStation 4, and Xbox One on November 29.

+In August 2021, PM Studios published a limited physical version of the game for the Nintendo Switch and PlayStation 4 via Limited Run Games.

 Reception

-Where the Water Tastes Like Wine received "mixed or average" reviews according to review aggregator Metacritic with the Switch version receiving slightly worse reviews then the PC version.
+Where the Water Tastes Like Wine received "mixed or average" reviews according to review aggregator Metacritic with the Switch version receiving slightly worse reviews than the PC version.
 It was awarded the Developers Choice Award along with Walden, a game at the 2017 Indiecade Festival.
 However, in the months following release, creator Johnnemann Nordhagen wrote in his postmortem, "I can’t discuss exact numbers, but in the first few weeks fewer people bought the game than I have Twitter followers, and I don’t have a lot of Twitter followers," and "At the end of the day it’s astounding that a game that got this much attention from the press, that won awards, that had an all-star cast of writers and performers, that had a bizarre celebrity guest appearance [by the musician Sting] failed this hard."
 Nordhagen writes, "Basically, I’m not sure that games like this one can continue to be made in the current market."